dashingfon/dashingfon/README.md

-- 👋 Hi, I’m @dashingfon
+- 👋 Hi, I’m Mfon Stephen Nwa
-- 👀 I’m interested in ...
+- 👀 I’m a student, developer and a data analyst
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything 🤣
-- 💞️ I’m looking to collabor ate on ...
+- 💞️ I’m looking to collaborate on exiting projects
-- 📫 How to reach me ...
+- 📫 How to reach me, mfonnwa@gmail.com

 <!---
 dashingfon/dashingfon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.